ricardojusto/haskell-workshop/README.md

 ### Big Presentations HOWTO

-Big presentations are developed using [Big.
-The antidote to your presentation procrastination.](https://github.com/tmcw/big)
+Big presentations are developed using [Big - the antidote to your presentation procrastination](https://github.com/tmcw/big).

 PDFs are generated using [BigOut](https://github.com/abenrob/bigout) but it is broken so I'm doing...